Exploring the Writebook Source Code

 Well, maybe not completely "clearly".
 One thing that's interesting about this

-implementation is the use of a Rails concern and delegated_type
+implementation is the use of a Rails concern and delegated_type to represent

 the three kinds of leaves: